Neural mechanisms of emotional memory

 Hippocampus and emotional memory

 Context memories are multimodal memories of time and place that can be used for different purposes.
 A context can acquire emotional valence, such as in contextual fear conditioning, where a context acquires the ability to elicit fear.
 Or a context can help disambiguate the meaning of other stimuli, while remaining neutral itself.
 For instance, if one is driving down the highway at 80 mph, the sound of a siren may induce fear or anxiety; but if one is sitting in the living room, the siren is not likely to elicit an emotional response.
 The context (highway versus living room) determines how the siren is interpreted.
-We are interested in how these different uses of context memory are represented in the brain.
+We are interested in how these different uses of context memory are mediated in the brain.
 Can they be localized to different subregions or longitudinal segments of the hippocampus?
 How do the neural representations change over time?